priyankapothala/LidarFilters/README.md

 ### Description

-- The TemporalMedianFilter return the median of the current and previous D scans
+- The TemporalMedianFilter returns the median of the current and previous D scans
 - TemporalMedianFilter constructor checks if the parameter D(# previous scans) is valid and creates the filter object
 - The **update** method calculates the median of the current and previous D scans and returns the list of medians
-- If D is 0, then the input scan is return
+- If D is 0, then the input scan is returned
 - __history array in the update method stores the previous D scans.
 If the array has more than D scans, then the oldest entry is removed
 - If the no of scans in the entry is less then D, then the median of those scans and the current scan is returned
-- update method also checks if the length of the scans are consistent
+- The **update** method also checks if the length of the scans are consistent

 ## Project Structure